BinnyKaur/Intelligent-House-Selection-and-Price-Prediction/README.md

 firms have long made decisions based on a combination of intuition and traditional, retrospective data.
 Today a host of new variables make it possible to paint more vivid pictures of location’s future risk and opportunities (Mckinsey,2018).
-MagicBricks is a Real Estate company in Canada.
+MagicBricks is a psuedo Real Estate company in Canada.
 Company’s online platform provides deep coverage of the real estate market and property trends in major cities of Canada.
 The platform provides users insights on Tax planning and home loans.
 The company is expanding its business in Windsor city.
 Company recently acquired 110 new properties and will the